AndresLong01/JavaScript-Quiz/README.md

 10. Added functionality to Navigation functions to navigate from the Main Menu to the Highscore table.
 11. Added a recorder to save the most recent submission into the highscore table.
 12. rendered out the scores on the page.
-13. Created a function to clear the scores
+13. Created a function to clear the scores.
+14. Fixed a few bugs including timer going into negative numbers giving you a negative score.
+(Lowest score possible should be 0).

 Known Bugs: